-GHG benefits were determined by using WARM, which uses information for specific material inputs and disposal/diversion methods to estimate GHG emission reductions based on BAU and

-&lt;sup>48 U.S. Environmental Protection Agency.
-WAste Reduction Model (WARM)."
-Version 8, May 2006.
-Available at: http://www.epa.gov/climatechange//wycd/waste/calculators/WARM\home.html.
-EPA created WARM to help solid waste planners and organizations track and voluntarily report GHG emission reductions from several different waste management practices.
-WARM is available as a Web-based calculator and as a Microsoft Excel spreadsheet.
-WARM calculates and totals GHG emissions of baseline and alternative waste management practices-source reduction, recycling, combustion, composting, and landfilling.
-The model calculates emissions in tCe, tCO2e, and energy units (MMBtu) across a wide range of material types commonly found in MSW.
-For an explanation of the methodology, see the EPA report Solid Waste Management and Greenhouse Gases: A Life-Cycle Assessment of Emissions and Sinks, EPA530-R-02-006, May 2002.
-Available at: http://epa.gov/climatechange/wycd/waste/SWMGHGreport.html policy scenarios.
-Avoided emission of $CO_2$ and associated GHGs derives from the reduction of the total mass of products and packaging produced from virgin materials, including the energy consumption necessary for the production of the products and packaging.
+GHG benefits were determined by using WARM, which uses information for specific material inputs and disposal/diversion methods to estimate GHG emission reductions based on BAU and policy scenarios.
+Avoided emission of CO2 and associated GHGs derives from the reduction of the total mass of products and packaging produced from virgin materials, including the energy consumption necessary for the production of the products and packaging.
 WARM accounts for the origin of carbon sequestered in raw materials.
-Therefore, $CO_2$ emissions from the combustion or decomposition of organic waste are not counted towards the total emissions. $CH_4$ and $N_2O$ emissions due to landfilling or combustion of organic waste, as well as avoided future $CO_2$ sequestration are counted towards the net life-cycle emissions of each waste management practice.
+Therefore, CO2 emissions from the combustion or decomposition of organic waste are not counted toward the total emissions.
+CH4 and N2O emissions due to landfilling or combustion of organic waste, as well as avoided future CO2 sequestration are counted toward the net life-cycle emissions of each waste management practice.

 The key requirement for inputting data into WARM is that the amount of waste generated for each waste type must be the same under the policy and BAU scenarios.
-Therefore, although waste that is source reduced is not actually generated, it is considered as a part of the total generated under the policy scenario as that waste has the potential to be generated without incremental diversion efforts.
+Therefore, although waste that is source-reduced is not actually generated, it is considered as a part of the total generated under the policy scenario, as that waste has the potential to be generated without incremental diversion efforts.
 A second requirement for an accurate result from WARM is that the MSW managed should be broken up by waste type.
 There are six categories and 34 distinct waste types accepted by WARM.
 Based on available Alaska data, 18 of those waste types were utilized.
-Table 3-9 and 3-10 show the baseline waste generation, disposal, and diversion characterization.
-Table 3-10 shows all potential waste types that may be entered into the WARM model, although data was not sufficient to develop a characterization that included estimates for all waste types.
+Tables H-34 and H-35 show the baseline waste generation, disposal, and diversion characterization.
+Table H-35 shows all potential waste types that may be entered into WARM, although data were not sufficient to develop a characterization that included estimates for all waste types.
 In cases where, due to data selection from multiple sources, there was more waste projected to be diverted than generated for a given waste type, it was assumed that the maximum diversion percentage for any waste type is 90%.

-Table 3.9.
+Table H-34.
 Assumed baseline Alaska waste characteristics-waste categories